braingeneers/sims-web/README.md

 Refactor to support a labeling and unsupervised clustering workflow

 # Adding a model
-Given a model.ckpt and pumap.onnx
+Given a model.ckpt and train.h5ad

 # Datasets & Models